ARMOURED TRAINS

 The same day White Army units captured city of Pori.
 The Reds fled from there to other nearby areas, which were still under their control.

 14th: Troops of Brandenstein's Brigade advancing towards north reach Hyvinkää - Kouvola railway in Kausala and Uusikylä.
-In Kausala their control of this railway didn't last long because of Red armoured train, which attacked and forced them to leave the railway.
+In Kausala their control of this railway proved short-lived because of Red Guards armoured train, which attacked and forced them to leave the railway.
 But Uusikylä, which the Germans captured after short battle, proved much more difficult nut to crack for the Reds.
-The Reds attacked the railway-station from the west, but they were expecting another of their armoured trains to attack from the east.
-The Germans did proper job in damaging the tracks before the station, so when they also had well-placed artillery along the railway the Reds were to find recapturing Uusikylä railway station to demand formidable effort.
-They started the attack for recapturing it with support of Panssarijuna number 4 and two guns already the same day, but thanks to damaged tracks and artillery could not effectively use the armoured train.
+The Reds attacked the railway-station from the west and were expecting another of their armoured trains to attack from the east.
+The Germans did proper job in damaging the tracks before the station, so when they also had well-placed artillery along the railway the Reds were to find recapturing Uusikylä railway station to demand a truly formidable effort.
+Red Guards started the attack for recapturing it with support of Panssarijuna number 4 and two guns already the same day, but due to damaged tracks and German artillery, proved unable to effectively use their armoured train.

 15th: The Reds attack to Uusikylä station again - this time with force.
-The first attack of the day failed and when the armoured train supporting the attack retreated to get more water for its steam engine the infantry it had supported snuck after it leaving their lines.
+The first attack of the day failed and when the armoured train supporting the attack retreated to get more water for its steam engine, the infantry it had supported snuck after the train, deserting their positions.
 After a while the Reds got their act back together and started their second attack for the day.
-This attack supported by Armoured train number 4 and 3 artillery pieces went first well with Reds capturing the railway cutting and tank tower in the railway station, but the Germans succeeded keeping actual station buildings.
-However the situation wasn't easy for the Germans either, so the next night they evacuated their troops and left the railway station to the Reds, who had reason to celebrate when they found the station empty next morning.
-Once they recaptured the railway station the Reds also found out what had happened to their another armoured train, which was supposed to attack the station from the east - thanks to damaged rail it had spent the whole battle derailed without being able to contribute anything.
-Recapturing these two railway-stations restored their railway connection from southern Finland to Viipuri (and Petrograd) - even if this were not to last long.
+This attack supported by Armoured train number 4 and three artillery pieces gaines some success early on with Reds capturing terrain next to the railway and water tower in the railway station, but the Germans succeeded keeping actual station buildings.
+However the situation was not easy for the Germans either, so the next night they evacuated their troops and left the railway station to the Reds, who had reason to celebrate when they found the station empty next morning.
+Once they recaptured the railway station the Reds also found out what had happened to their another armoured train, which was supposed to attack the station from the east - thanks to demolished railway tracks it had spent the whole battle derailed without being able to contribute anything.
+Recapturing these two railway-stations restored railway connection of the Reds from southern Finland to Viipuri (and Petrograd) - even if this was not to last long.

-The Germans had retreated to Kuivanto, but they had not lost their will to fight nor ability to take initiative.
-Once their reinforcements had arrived they headed towards city of Lahti - which was also located by the Hyvinkää - Kouvola railway.
+The Germans had retreated from Uusikylä railway station to Kuivanto, but they had not lost their will to fight nor ability to take initiative.
+Once their reinforcements had arrived they headed towards city of Lahti / Lahtis - which was located westwards along the same Hyvinkää - Kouvola railway.

-19th: Troops of German Brandenstein's Brigade attacked to city of Lahti and conquered most of it.
-The Reds had made the mistake to leave its railway station unguarded, which made it easy pray for German bicycle battalion.
+19th: Troops of German Brandenstein's Brigade attacked to city of Lahti and captured most of it.
+The Reds had made the mistake to leave Lahti railway station unguarded, which made it easy pray for German bicycle battalion.
 However the battle about southern parts of the city continued whole day.
-8 PM the Germans started their against Reds in Radioasemanmäki hill and cemetery.
+8 PM the Germans started their attack against Reds that were on Radioasemanmäki hill and in cemetery.
 Red Guards left Radioasemanmäki hill but one of their units kept the cemetery until next morning.
 German troops captured 34 machineguns and 12 artillery pieces in Lahti.
 Now railway connections of the Reds to the east had been cut again.
-However as large amounts of Reds retreating from south-west Finland started to pile up west from Lahti the relatively small troops, which Brandenstein had in Lahti were in real danger of being overrun once the Reds west from the city would started their imminent attack.
+However as large amounts of Reds retreating from south-west Finland started to pile up west from Lahti the relatively small troops, which Brandenstein had in Lahti were in real danger of being overrun once the Reds west from the city would start their imminent attack.

 The same day east of Lahti in Villähde some 300 Reds and armoured train supporting them tried to stop one of the units belonging to Brandenstein's Brigade from advancing.
-But the Germans had already noticed weaknesses of the Reds - Red Guards had poor teamwork between their different units and moral of their infantry depended support weaponry to be there.
+But the Germans had already noticed weaknesses of the Reds - Red Guards had poor teamwork between their different units and moral of their infantry depended for support weapons to be there at all times.
 So the Germans hit the armoured train (which lacked infantry escort) with everything they had.
-Once crew of the armoured train got scared the train retreated leaving just the infantry to battlefield, which made the moral backbone of the infantry to fall down and infantry went running after the train.
+Once crew of the armoured train panicked, the train retreated leaving just the infantry of Red Guards to battlefield, which made the moral backbone of the infantry to fall apart and infantry went running after the train.

-Troops of German Ostsee Division marching from Helsinki towards Riihimäki face defence line of the Red Guards in Hyvinkää.
+Troops of German Ostsee Division marching from Helsinki towards Riihimäki faced defence line of the Red Guards in Hyvinkää.
 The Reds had organised their defence in Hyvinkää to Åvik ridge behind bridges of Kriss.
-As usual supporting the defence was also armoured train, which every now and then rolled in ahead of to the frontline machine-gunning and bombarding the enemy for a while with its weaponry and then rolled back behind its own infantry.
-Germans attacked, but failed to gain ground.
+As usual supporting the defense was also armoured train, which every now and then rolled in ahead of to the frontline machine-gunning and bombarding the enemy with its cannons for a while and then rolled back behind its own infantry.
+The Germans attacked, but failed to gain ground.

-20th - 21st: East from city of Lahti the frontline was in Villähde, where the some 1,300 Reds were attacking against troops of German Brandenstein's Brigade and reopen their railway connection to western parts of southern Finland.
-Supporting these attacks during these two days were also two armoured trains.
-However the support they gave proved somewhat ineffective as they fought in this front only these two days and even then damage that the Germans had done to the tracks prevented them from leading the attack far.
+20th - 21st: East from city of Lahti the frontline was in Villähde, where the some 1,300 Reds were attacking against troops of German Brandenstein's Brigade to reopen their railway connection to western parts of southern Finland towards Viipuri.
+Supporting the attacks during these two days were also two armoured trains of Red Guards.
+However the support they gave proved somewhat ineffective as they fought in this front only these two days and even then damage, which the Germans had done to the tracks prevented them from leading the attack too far.
 Also one of the two trains was damaged in these battles, for which it had to be sent it to Viipuri for repairs.
-Once also the second armoured train left this front, as typical, the fighting moral of about Red Guards collapsed after which they left their lines and started their retreat.
+Once also the second armoured train left this front, as already typical, the fighting moral of about Red Guards collapsed, after which they left their lines and started their retreat.

 Morning of this day the German troops of Ostsee Division succeeded outflanking the Reds in Hyvinkää, after which the Reds started their retreat towards Riihimäki.
 Also the armoured train, which had been supporting them retreated to Riihimäki and made several attacks from there against the advancing Germans.

 PICTURE: Cavalry of the Reds in Riihimäki.
-Photo from Suomen Vapaussota
+Photo source Finnish Heritage

-The Reds started their attacks from the west to city of Lahti started this day.
-Some 28,000 - 30,000 Reds and civilian refugees had piled up west of the city.
+Attacks of the Red Guards from the west towards city of Lahti started this day.
+With exodus of Reds from southern Finland towards east some 28,000 - 30,000 Reds and civilian refugees had piled up west of the city.
 Maybe 12,000 - 14,000 these were very close to Lahti and about half of them were armed combatants of the Red Guards.
 As the Reds often retreated by rail this great retreat had gathered some 20 locomotives and hundreds of railway wagons to railway station of Herrala west from Lahti.
 With the Reds were also two armoured trains.
-Lucky for the relatively small German (from Brandenstein's Brigade) and White troops defending Lahti Commander of Ostsee Division Von Goltz had succeeded sending reinforcements for them via Porvoo.
-These reinforcements arrived just day before the attacks to Lahti started.
+Lucky for the relatively small German force (from Brandenstein's Brigade) and White Army troops defending Lahti, Commander of Ostsee Division Von Goltz had succeeded sending reinforcements for them via town of Porvoo / Borgå.
+Those reinforcements arrived just day before starting of Red Guards offensive towards Lahti.

-These attacks of the Reds from the west to city of Lahti will fail.
-Rather ironically the area south of the city is almost unguarded and if the Reds had concentrated their attacks there they could have been able to get through towards the east.
+Those attacks of the Reds from the west to city of Lahti failed.
+Rather ironically the area south of the city was almost unguarded and if the Reds had concentrated their attacks there, they could have been able to get through towards east.
 However their leadership was so focused to the railway going through the city, that they were unwilling to divert units to other directions.
-During the following days maybe about 2,000 Reds succeeded to continue their trek towards east through this poorly guarded area south of the city.
-The others however don't get that far.
+During the following days maybe about 2,000 Reds succeeded to continue their trek towards east through the poorly guarded area south of the city, but the others attacking along the railway did not get that far.

-29th: The Whites attack against lines of the Reds in between train stations of Tani and Pulsa in Kouvola - Viipuri railway.
-Defence of the Reds is just about to collapse, but then their armoured train arrives and its fire support boosts their fighting moral.
-However after White Army 7th Karelian Artillery scores several direct hits to the armoured train it retreated to Tani railway station, but wasn't a wise move.
-When the armoured train had arrived to Tani station the same White Army artillery battery hit it again, this time the shells wrecked one of the trains two artillery wagons maiming crew of the wagon.
+29th: The Whites against launched their attack against lines of the Reds in between train stations of Tani and Pulsa in Kouvola - Viipuri railway.
+Defence of the Reds is just about to collapse, but then their armoured train arrived and its fire support boosts their fighting moral.
+However after White Army 7th Carelian Artillery Battery scores several direct hits to the armoured train, it retreated to Tani railway station, but proved to be a rather poor decision.
+Once the armoured train had arrived to Tani station the same White Army artillery battery hit it again, this time the shells wrecked one of the trains two artillery wagons maiming crew of the wagon.
 The seriously damaged train limped off the battlefield towards Kouvola railway station.
-Once the Reds no longer had the armoured train supporting them it collapsed the battle moral of their Red infantry and their defence turned into chaotic flight.
+Once the Reds no longer had the armoured train supporting them, as often seen already, it collapsed battle moral of their infantry and their defense turned into chaotic retreat.

-30th: Troops of German Brandenstein's Brigade capture parish village of Hollola northwest from Lahti.
+30th: Troops of German Brandenstein's Brigade captured parish village of Hollola northwest from Lahti.
 This blocked the route of retreat from the Reds trying to get towards Lahti from the northwest.

 May

-1st: Disintegration of the remaining Red Guard units turns into surrenders in mass.
-West from Lahti the Whites and Germans took about 30,000 prisoners and capture 20 locomotives, 350 railway wagons, 30 cars, 2 armoured cars, about 50 artillery pieces and some 200 machineguns.
-In this area the Germans captured one armoured train in Herrala and another in Okeroinen.
+1st: Disintegration of the remaining Red Guard units turned into surrenders in mass.
+West of Lahti the Whites and the Germans took about 30,000 prisoners of war and capture 20 locomotives, 350 railway wagons, 30 cars, 2 armoured cars, about 50 artillery pieces and some 200 machineguns.
+In this area the Germans captured two armoured trains of Finnish Red Guards - one armoured train in Herrala and another in Okeroinen.

-East from Lahti the Reds had retreated to region of Kymenlaakso.
-Now that they had lost also Karelian Isthmus and Viipuri they no connection to Russia by land.
-Apparently small number of Reds still succeeded getting from Kotka to Russia by rail, but the great majority in Kymenlaakso had no alternative than to die or surrender - from these two options all the Reds but few decided to prefer surrendering.
+East of Lahti the Reds had retreated to region of Kymenlaakso.
+Now that they had lost also Carelian Isthmus and Viipuri they no longer have any connection to Russia by land.
+Apparently small number of Reds still succeeded getting from Kotka to Russia by rail, but the great majority in Kymenlaakso had no alternative than to die or surrender - from these two options all but few decided to prefer surrender.

-3rd: White Army units commanded by Colonel Linder capture Kouvola.
-In Kouvola railway station they found abandoned the armoured train, which their 7th Karelian Artillery Battery had seriously damaged few days earlier in Tani.
+3rd: White Army units commanded by Colonel Ernst Linder capture Kouvola.
+In Kouvola railway station they found abandoned the Red Guards armoured train, which their 7th Karelian Artillery Battery had seriously damaged few days earlier in Tani.
 They capture the train and remove the wrecked artillery wagon from it.
-Rest of the train Colonel Linder gives to the Germans, who sent it to contact Colonel Brandenstein in Lahti.
+Colonel Linder transfers rest of the train to use of the Germans, who sent it to contact Colonel Brandenstein in Lahti.

-train in use of the German troops in Finland at May of 1918.
-This photo gives idea what these
+PICTURE: Armoured train with German crew in Finland in May of 1918.
+This photo gives idea

-artillery wagons looked like from the inside.
-The guns seem to be either 47-mm or 57-mm naval
+what the artillery wagons built in Fredriksberg Engineering Works looked like from the inside.
+The guns seem

-4th: Fighting moral of the Reds in Kymenlaakso had collapsed totally.
-Their units surrender to first White Army unit, which arrives no matter its size.
+4th: Fighting moral of the Reds in Kymenlaakso had totally collapsed.
+Their units now surrender to first White Army unit, which they meet, no matter its size.
 Their units in Inkeroinen, Hamina and Kotka surrender to White Army units, which arrive there by rail.
-The Whites have captured armoured trains (at least one armoured train captured in Tampere and the "armoured train of riflemen" + Putilovian artillery wagon combination captured in Kavantsaari of Karelian Isthmus) with them, but find them little use as the Reds usually surrender without the fight.
-However some small battles are still fought here and there - for example in city of Kotka the female combatants of Red Guards still fight the last desperate and useless battle against the White Army unit, which captures the city.
+The Whites have captured armoured trains (at least one armoured train captured in Tampere and the "armoured train of riflemen" + Putilovian artillery wagon combination captured in Kavantsaari of Karelian Isthmus) with them, but find them little use anymore, as the Reds usually surrender without the fight.
+However some small battles are still being fought here and there - for example in city of Kotka the female combatants of Red Guards still fight the last desperate and useless battle against the White Army unit, which captures the city.

-5th: Last unit of the Red Guards surrendered in Kymenlaakso region.
-The Whites took about 9,000 prisoners in Kymenlaakso.
+5th: Last unit of the Red Guards in Kymenlaakso region surrendered.
+The Whites took about 9,000 prisoners in Kymenlaakso region.
 The Civil War is all over for the Reds.
-Nine days later the Russians evacuate their last military base (coastal fort of Ino in Karelian Isthmus) in Finland the Finnish Civil War ends.
-The relations between Finland and Bolshevik Russians remain strained and the official peace Finnish - Russian peace treaty is not signed until year 1920.
+Nine days later the Russians evacuate their last military base (coastal fort of Ino in Carelian Isthmus) in Finland the Finnish Civil War ends.
+The relations between Finland and Bolshevik Russians remain strained with state of war and the official Finnish - Russian peace treaty is not signed until year 1920.

 SOURCES: